quicwg/base-drafts/draft-ietf-quic-transport.md

 Each endpoint advertises a max_idle_timeout, but the effective value at an endpoint is computed as the minimum of the two advertised values.
-By announcing a max_idle_timeout, endpoints commit to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to the effective value.
+By announcing a max_idle_timeout, an endpoint commits to initiating an immediate close ({{immediate-close}}) if it abandons a connection prior to the effective value.

 An endpoint restarts any timer it maintains when a packet from its peer is